-- Initial appearances under Rule 5 of the Federal Rules of Criminal Procedure; - Detention hearings under section 3142 of title 18, United States Code; - Preliminary hearings under Rule 5.1 of the Federal Rules of Criminal Procedure; - Waivers of indictment under Rule 7(b) of the Federal Rules of Criminal

-Procedure;

-- Arraignments under Rule 10 of the Federal Rules of Criminal Procedure; - Probation and supervised release revocation proceedings under Rule 32.1 of the Federal Rules of Criminal Procedure; - Pretrial release revocation proceedings under section 3148 of title 18, United States Code; - Appearances under Rule 40 of the Federal Rules of Criminal Procedure; - Misdemeanor pleas and sentencings as described in Rule 43(b)(2) of the Federal Rules of Criminal Procedure; and - Proceedings under chapter 403 of title 18, United States Code (the "Federal Juvenile Delinquency Act"), except for contested transfer hearings and juvenile delinquency adjudication or trial proceedings.
+- Initial appearances under Rule 5 of the Federal Rules of Criminal Procedure; - Detention hearings under section 3142 of title 18, United States Code; - Preliminary hearings under Rule 5.1 of the Federal Rules of Criminal Procedure; - Waivers of indictment under Rule 7(b) of the Federal Rules of Criminal Procedure; - Arraignments under Rule 10 of the Federal Rules of Criminal Procedure; - Probation and supervised release revocation proceedings under Rule 32.1 of the Federal Rules of Criminal Procedure; - Pretrial release revocation proceedings under section 3148 of title 18, United States Code; - Appearances under Rule 40 of the Federal Rules of Criminal Procedure; - Misdemeanor pleas and sentencings as described in Rule 43(b)(2) of the Federal Rules of Criminal Procedure; and - Proceedings under chapter 403 of title 18, United States Code (the "Federal Juvenile Delinquency Act"), except for contested transfer hearings and juvenile delinquency adjudication or trial proceedings.

-Pursuant to Section 15002(b)(2), I further specifically find that felony pleas under Rule 11 of the Federal Rules of Criminal Procedure and felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure still cannot be conducted in person in this District without seriously jeopardizing public health and safety.
+Pursuant to Section 15002(b)(2), I further specifically find that felony pleas under Rule 11 of the Federal Rules of Criminal Procedure and felony sentencings under Rule 32 of the Federal Rules of Criminal Procedure cannot regularly be conducted in person in this District without seriously jeopardizing public health and safety.
 As a result, if a judge in an individual case finds, for specific reasons, that a felony plea or sentencing in that case cannot be further delayed without serious harm to the interests of justice, the judge may, with the consent of the defendant after consultation with counsel, use video conferencing, or teleconferencing if video conferencing is not reasonably available, for the felony plea or sentencing in that case.
 Judges may also use this authority for equivalent events in juvenile cases as described in Section 15002(b)(2)(B).
 Notwithstanding these findings, a judge in an individual case may determine that for reasons specific to that case or to a particular defendant, a criminal proceeding should be held in the courtroom, taking appropriate precautions.

-IT IS FURTHER ORDERED that, pursuant to Section 15002(b)(3) of the legislation, this re-authorization will remain in effect for up to 90 days (i.e., through December 26, 2020), unless terminated earlier.
-If emergency conditions continue to exist at that time, I will review this authorization and determine whether to extend it.
+IT IS FURTHER ORDERED that, pursuant to Section 15002(b)(3) of the legislation, this re-authorization is effective beginning on June 24 2021, and will remain in effect for up to 90 days (i.e., through September 21, 2021), unless terminated earlier.
+If emergency conditions continue to exist at that time, the Honorable Colm F. Connolly, who will be appointed Chief Judge effective July 1, 2021, will review this authorization and determine whether to extend it.